-In this step-by-step guide, we’ll go over how to add the newest version of Google Analytics, GA4, to WordPress using the best plugin for the job: ExactMetrics.
+In this step-by-step guide, we’ll show you how to add GA4 (Google Analytics 4) to WordPress using the best and easiest method for WordPress users.

 Ready to get started?
 Let’s go!